dimitryB/overledger-sdk-java/README.md

 ## Technologies

-The Overledger SDK is maven compatible dependency written in _TODO:_ [state what particular flavour was used]
+The Overledger SDK is maven compatible dependency written in Java

 ### Overledger SDK Structure